uriweb/uri-component-library/README.md

 * Updates resolution of social media icons
 * Updates development tools

-For complete details, see the [commit history](https://github.com/uriweb/uri-component-library/pull/229/commits) and the [issue tracker](https://github.com/uriweb/uri-component-library/issues).

 ## How do I get set up?

 1. Grab a copy of the [latest version](https://github.com/uriweb/uri-component-library/releases/latest)